Icinga/icinga2/doc/4-monitoring-remote-systems.md

 #### <a id="icinga2-remote-monitoring-master-discovery-remove"></a> Remove Discovered Clients

-If you don't require a connected agent, you can manually remove it and its discovered hosts and services using the following cli command:
+If you don't require a connected agent, you can manually remove it and its discovered hosts and services using the following CLI command:

     # icinga2 node remove my-discovered-agent